eProsima/SOSS-docs/docs/yaml_config.rst

 Additionally, service-client routes can be provided.
 Services must always designate one service provider, but may have one or more clients.
-Some systems may have a different name for a topic or a service, so the :code:`remap` dictionary allows the config file to specify a different name that *SOSS* should use for each system.
+Some systems may have a different name for a topic or a service, so the :code:`remap` dictionary allows the configuration file to specify a different name that *SOSS* should use for each system.

 Here is a diagram that illustrates the concept: